 Our algorithm has been tested on various real video sequences.
 For example, we have tracked the body parts of a lady practicing yoga (head, hands, torso, and feet) in different video sequences and from different viewpoints.
-The model wears simple clothes with no additional features (cf. Fig. 1 and Fig. 5).
-As well, we have tested the tracker on a model wearing traditional Japanese clothes which are more much complex and contain a lot of features (cf. Fig. 3).
-In this paper, the video frame sizes are 640x480 and 720x576 pixels and were acquired at 25 fps.
-The algorithm was run on a Core2Duo 3.0GHz with 4GB RAM.
+The model wears simple clothes with no additional features (cf. Fig. 1 and Fig. 7).
+As well, we have tested the tracker on a model wearing traditional Japanese clothes which are more much complex and contain a lot of features (cf. Fig. 5).
+In this study case, the video frame sizes are 640x480 and 720x576 pixels and were acquired at 25 fps.
+The algorithm was run on a Core2Duo 3.0 GHz with 4GB RAM.

 The following parameters were identical for all the experiments: we have used $N_h = 10$ , $N_s = 10$ and $N_v = 10$ for the quantization of color models, P = 200 particles, k = 5 for the color model subspace size, and $\sigma^2 = 0.1$ as scale factor of the likelihood model.
 The constant values $\alpha$ and $\beta$ weight the contribution of the motion cues, and are tuned regarding to the frame size.
 He have defined a square window size of 40 pixels to determine the regions of interest.
-The proposed formulation has shown promising results.
-The Figures 1 and 4 illustrate the robustness to appearance change, lighting variation and partial occlusion, thanks to the online update of the color-based model subspace combined with the Earth Mover distance and motion cues.
+The proposed formulation has shown promising results even in uncontrolled environments.
+The Figures 1 and 6 illustrate the robustness to appearance change, lighting variation and partial occlusion, thanks to the online update of the color-based model subspace combined with the Earth Mover distance and motion cues.
 For example, the system can track a head even if the face in no more visible (e.g. hidden by hair or due to changing viewpoint).
-Figure 3 illustrates an accurate tracking with free-drift effect of a hand with a varying background under the guidance of optical flow as motion cues.
-Figure 5 illustrates the robustness of our approach in comparison to a color-based particle filter (Condensation) [12] that does not include our features.
+Figure 5 illustrates an accurate tracking with free-drift effect of a hand with a varying background under the guidance of optical flow as motion cues.
+Figure 7 illustrates the robustness of our approach in comparison to a color-based particle filter (Condensation of Perez, Hue, Vermaak, and Gangnet) that does not include our features.
 We show that the Condensation mixes regions having the same color shape and distribution whereas our tracker is not confused by the similar regions.
 This is due in particular to the addition of motion cues.